 The popularity of veal has been growing steadily across the United States and Canada.
 This great meat, favored throughout Europe for centuries, has finally begun to find its way to the table—and the grill—of many more people, and it is about time.
 Veal is very tender, and it has a fantastic flavor that can't be matched.
 It is also very lean, one of the leanest meats you can buy.
-But that doesn't mean it isn't great on the grill.
-As long as you choose the right cut and cook it properly, grilling is an ideal method for making veal delicious.
+That doesn't mean it isn't great on the grill; as long as you choose the right cut and cook it properly, grilling is an ideal method for making veal delicious.

 Choosing a Cut

 Veal has a delicate flavor that you do not want to overpower.
-However, because veal is so lean you want to do some fat replacement on it.
+Since veal is so lean, you want to do some fat replacement on it.
 A marinade with an olive oil base along with a few light seasonings will work great.
 You may also choose to simply brush a light coating of oil over the meat and lightly season with salt and pepper.
 This simple solution is perfect for veal since the flavor is already great.